Advertiser Disclosure

 Currently, there are 3 different types of rewards-earning credit cards:

-Below you’ll find an overview of each of these different credit card types, discussing their merits and best uses along the way.
+Below, you’ll find an overview of each of these different credit card types, along with a discussion of their merits and best uses.

 Transferable Points Credit Cards

 Transferable points cards are generally issued by banks.
-The award points accrued by these cards can be transferred to various airline and hotel partners, or even be redeemed for credit toward paid flights or merchandise.
+The award points accrued from using these cards can be transferred to various airline and hotel partners or redeemed for credit toward paid flights or merchandise.

 Each bank issues its own points currencies for these cards:

-All 4 of these issuers offer multiple credit cards you can use to earn these points, too.
+All 4 of these issuers offer multiple credit cards you can use to earn these points.
 Each card has different benefits, different points-earning structures, and different annual fees.
-So make sure to shop wisely for a card that works best for you and your purchasing habits.
+So, picking out the right credit card for you and your purchasing habits can be difficult.

 Airline- and Hotel-Specific Credit Cards